MiniZinc/minizinc-js/README.md

 1. Run `npm install` to install dependencies.
 2. Place the `bin/` folder of the WebAssembly build of MiniZinc inside this directory.
+   Alternatively set the `MZN_WASM_DIR` environment variable to the installation directory of the Webassembly build of MiniZinc.
 3. Run `npm run build` to build the package.
 The built files are in the `dist/` directory.
 4. Run `npm run docs` to build the documentation.
 The output files are in the `docs/` directory.